 - Muscle aches

-The good news is that once you enter a heroin addiction treatment center, our trained specialists are here to monitor and assist you.
-You never have to feel alone as you are going through your withdrawal.
+The good news is that if you enter an addiction treatment center, trained specialists monitor and assist you.
+You will have support for the entire withdrawal period.

 How Long Does Withdrawal Last?

-Your heroin withdrawal timeline depends on several factors, including how long you’ve been using the drug, how much heroin you use each time, and how frequently you use heroin.
+Your heroin withdrawal timeline depends on several factors, including how long you’ve used the drug, how much you used each time, and how frequently you used.
 Your method for taking heroin also affects your withdrawal.
-Last, your current physical condition, including any medical issues, will determine your timeline.
+Finally, your current physical condition, including any medical issues, plays a significant part in your personal withdrawal timeline.

 For example, long-term withdrawals may include inconsistent sleeping, poor concentration, anxiety, severe depression, hypersensitivity, mood swings, restlessness, or even loss of memory.
 These long-term effects are known as post-acute withdrawal symptoms (PAWS).
 They can last between 18 months to two years.
 The longer you stay clean, the more the symptoms will diminish.